1977 anti-Tamil pogrom: Batticaloa District

+Militant activity

+Taking advantage of the rioting, Tamil militants on 31 August stole Rs 26,000 from the People's Bank branch at Manipay and five rifles from the Sri Lanka Customs office in Jaffna.
+Around the same time chemicals were stolen from school laboratories, while dynamite was stolen from factories.

 Government response

+By noon 16 August, W.T.
+Jayasinghe, Permanent Secretary to the Ministry of External Affairs and Defence; Major General Sepala Attygalle, Army Commander; Stanley Senanayake, Inspector General of Police (IGP) and Ana Seneviratne, Deputy Inspector General of Police (DIG) had arrived in Jaffna by air as a result of telephone calls made by Amirthalingam to the Prime Minister and by Navaratnam to T. B. Werapitiya, Deputy Minister of External Affairs and Defence stating that there has been rioting, Police firing and going berserk.
+The officials visited the market and had after the fire had been extinguished, held a conference of the residency, which was attended by members of parliament.
+It was reported that government owned Laksala and Cooperative Wholesale Establishment had been looted, while three Sinhalese owned bakeries were burned along with several police vehicles by mobs.
+The authorities proposed a curfew, which was rejected by the members of parliament, who feared irresponsible police actition unobserved by the public under the cover of darkness.
+As such no curfew was imposed.
+The officials returned to Colombo by air around 3 PM.
+DIG Seneviratne returned to Jaffna the next day.

-Questioned in Parliament by Amirthalingam, Prime Minister Jayewardene was defiant, blaming the riots on the TULF:
+Questioned in Parliament on 18 August by Amirthalingam, Prime Minister Jayewardene was defiant, blaming the riots on the TULF:

+The vast majority of the people in this country have not got the restraint and the reserve that Members of Parliament, particularly those in the front ranks, have been used to.
 People become restive when they hear that a separate state is to be formed.
 Whatever it is, when statements of that type are made, the newspapers carry them throughout the island, and when you say that you are not violent, but that violence may be used in time to come, what do you think the other people in Sri Lanka will do?
 How will they react?
 If you want to fight, let there be a fight; if it is peace, let there be peace; that is what they will say.
 It is not what I am saying.
 The people of Sri Lanka say that.

-Finally, on August 20, the government ordered curfews and deployed the military to quell the riots.
+An all-island curfew was imposed on 19 August and deployed the military to quell the riots.